What is an Evil Twin Attack – Understanding the Threat on Public Networks

 Browse with HTTPS

 All big websites on the internet use HTTPS to encrypt sessions; they also automatically redirect you to the HTTPS version.
 But a large number of websites are still using HTTP.
 Make it a point to always visit domains that have “https://” in the prefix.
 An attacker can also redirect you to the unsecured version and monitor every activity.

 HTTPS encrypts data packets but it does not encrypt the DNS queries.
 DNS Over HTTPS remedies that by hiding your DNS queries under encryption.
 A hacker on the internet will not be able to see your destinations and redirect you to fake login pages of the same web pages.

 As we mentioned above, when your device loses connection to an access point, it will constantly broadcast to reconnect.
 That can potentially let someone know what SSID you are looking for.
 To prevent that, turn off the option that allows the device’s Wi-Fi to connect automatically.

 When you are on the internet, always be careful about where you share your information.
 Fake login pages usually do a low-effort job on the visual appearance of the page, so that’s a good sign that something is wrong.

-VPN ensures that whether you are using Wi-Fi at home or a public place, internet communication is secured with encryption.
-Moreover, FastestVPN allows you to use up to 10 devices simultaneously.
+VPN ensures that whether you are using Wi-Fi at home or in a public place, internet communication is secured with encryption.
+Moreover, FastestVPN supports numerous apps and allows up to 10 device connections, which you can simultaneously use.
 So you could be with your friends in the coffee shop and let them benefit from VPN protection through a single account.